niclindb/Git-Mastery/README.md

 ## 🛠️ Tech Stack

-GitGud is built with modern web technologies to provide the best learning experience:
+GitMastery is built with modern web technologies to provide the best learning experience:

 ### Frontend Framework
 - **Next.js 15** - React framework with server-side rendering, App Router, and performance optimizations